-‘Hold your nose and vote:’ Progressives weigh backing Biden
+‘Hold your nose and vote’: Progressives weigh backing Biden

 “In democracies, you never have wins, you have compromises,” he said.
 “I guess I must compromise.”

 Jack Wilsbach, a 21-year-old junior at Ohio State University, said he knows many Sanders supporters who will not support Biden.
-But he is persuaded by his mother, sister and friends who are gay who he thinks will be hurt by a Trump victory.
+But he is convinced by his mother, sister and friends who are gay who he thinks will be hurt by a Trump victory.

 “I would feel bad if I didn’t vote for (Biden) and that affected the outcome,” Wilsbach said.
 “I mean, I’m a white guy.
 I can kind of make the sacrifice to maybe live and be OK under Trump, but other people don’t have that luxury.”

 Weissert reported from Washington.
-Associated Press writers Hannah Fingerhut and Laurie Kellman in Washington, Steve Peoples in Montclair, New Jersey, Nicholas Riccardi in Las Vegas and Julie Carr Smyth in Columbus, Ohio, contributed to this report.
+Associated Press writers Hannah Fingerhut and Laurie Kellman in Washington, Steve Peoples in Montclair, N.J., Nicholas Riccardi in Las Vegas and Julie Carr Smyth in Columbus, Ohio, contributed to this report.